drehcris/drehcris/README.md

 🎓 As a **Data Science** student, my studies are focused on:

 - 📊 Python and R for Data Science
-- 🤖 Machine Learning and Deep learning
+- 🤖 Machine Learning and Deep Learning

 ---